shoatman/msteams-docs/msteams-platform/tabs/how-to/authentication/auth-aad-sso.md

     * openid
     * profile

+> Question: Not sure why API permissions are required given that you're not acting as client in this scenario.
+That is the client app is not calling anything.
+Who is using this information and when?

+> Suggestion: I think that we can perform all of these steps from within App Studio assuming that the developer has permission to register an application.
+(Some AAD tenants prevent employees/members of the directory from performing app registration)

 ### 2. Update your Microsoft Teams application manifest

 Add new properties to your Microsoft Teams manifest:

 * **WebApplicationInfo** - The parent of the following elements.
 * **Id** - The client ID of the application.
 This is an application ID that you obtain as part of registering the application with Azure AD 1.0 endpoint.

+> Suggestion: The app registration will work for both AAD V1 (AAD Accounts only) and AAD v2 (AAD & MSA Accounts).

+> Question: I"m actually not clear how a developer knows whether they have an AAD user or an MSA user as the currently signed in account.
+Hopefully we're moving away from dual stacked implementations here.

 * **Resource** - The domain and subdomain of your application.
 This is the same URI (including the `api://` protocol) that you used when registering the app in AAD.
 The domain part of this URI should match the domain, including any subdomains, used in the URLs in the section of your Teams application manifest.

+> Suggestion: This is called a scope in the registration portal.
+It sounds like were using ADAL under the covers in these scenarios; however we don't need to expose that to developers.
+Likely simpler to be consistent.

 ```json
 "webApplicationInfo": {